Vocaloid 4: Yumemi Nemu

 A complementary feminine vocal to Tone Rion was released February 16, 2017.
 Yumemi Nemu's voice provider and namesake is Nemu Yumemi of Dempagumi.inc.

 Masaoka Azuki V4

 A public release of Private V2 Mobile vocal, Azuki, was released on July 12, 2017.

 Kobayashi Matcha V4

 A public release of Private V2 Mobile vocal, Matcha, was released on July 12, 2017.

 LUMi

 A new Vocaloid by the upcoming company, Akatsuki Virtual Artists, named LUMi was released on August 30, 2017.

 Xin Hua V4

 An update to Vocaloid 3 Xin Hua was released on September 1, 2017, with a Japanese Vocal being released on September 22, 2017.

 Kizuna Akari

 A Japanese Voiceroid 2 and Vocaloid produced by VOCALOMAKETS, part of AH-Software.
 The Vocaloid package was released on April 26, 2018.

 Mirai Komachi

-A new Vocaloid named Mirai Komachi by the company Bandai Namco Studio Inc was released on May 24, 2018.
+A new Vocaloid named Mirai Komachi was made by the company Bandai Namco Studio Inc, which was released on May 24, 2018.